 I was introduced to the research of Dr. Stephen Krashen.
 My professors weren’t his biggest fans by a long shot but his stuff came closest to explaining to me what was wrong with the U.S. foreign language education system.
 What it didn’t do, however, was tell me how to fix it.
 I’ve heard Dr. Krashen speak twice and he himself has said he doesn’t know what to tell teachers to do in the classroom.
 So instead of shrugging my shoulders and going back to the same old stuff in my classroom, I decided to keep at it until I figured out how I could change at least my teaching and make my classroom an i+1 acquisition classroom, for every student who would listen.

 For the past year and a half, my students and I have had a blast experimenting with what it means to bring Krashen’s i+1 and affective filter theories down to practical earth, and it’s been quite a ride.
-But unless I communicate how my research has turned into a 90% C or above grade rate (and the other 10% take zeros for not turning in assignments), 50% retaining rate into a Spanish 3 elective, students who hated Spanish now saying it’s their favorite class, and on and on, it won’t go beyond me and my students.
+But now it’s time to start communicating what’s been working for us.
+Welcome to my acquisition-based language teaching journey.
+Let’s call it Musicuentos.
+And let’s get started.